DhananjayGupta300/DhananjayGupta300.github.io/academics/index.md

 ---
 layout: page
-title: About Me
+title: "Academics"
-tags: [academics, Dhananjay,]
-modified: 2014-08-08T20:53:07.573882-04:00
+modified: 2018-01-05
+excerpt: "Dhananjay Gupta, Master's Student, CSE, University of Illinois at Chicago"
+tags: ["academics", "graduation", "UIC", "computer"]
 comments: true
-image:
-  feature: sample-image-1.jpg
-  credit: Dhananjay Gupta, when Fall meets Winter
-  creditlink:
 ---

+I am doing my Master's in <a href="https://www.cs.uic.edu/">Computer Science</a> at the <a href="https://www.uic.edu/">University of Illinois at Chicago</a>.

-I did my Bachelor's from the <a href="http://cse.iitk.ac.in">Department of Computer Science and Engineering</a>, <a href="www.iitk.ac.in">Indian Institute of Technology Kanpur.</a>
+I did my Bachelor's from the <a href="http://www.svvv.edu.in/Department/DisplayDeptPage.aspx?page=gaeag&ItemID=eaaim&nInstiID=a&nDeptID=i">Department of Information Technology</a>, <a href="http://www.svits.ac.in/index.php">Shri Vaishnav Institute of Technology and Science, Indore</a>.
+Affiliated to <a href="https://www.rgpv.ac.in/">Rajiv Gandhi Technical University</a>, bhopal, India.

 Academic Background
 -------------------